Fair Market Valuations

-One valuation form must be completed for each asset your plan(s) holds.
+One Fair Market Valuation Form must be completed for each asset your plan(s) holds.
 The worth of your asset(s) is assigned based on an estimate of market value at the time of valuation, not cost.

 In order to comply with IRS regulations you must: